Maharashtra Control of Organised Crime Act: Confessions

 Under Indian criminal procedure, confessions made to police officers are ordinarily inadmissible, and Section 25 of the Indian Evidence Act prohibits such confessions in order to eliminate the possibility of eliciting confessions by force or intimidation during interrogation.
-MCOCA makes an execution to this rule, allowing certain confessions made to police officers to be admissible in evidence.
+MCOCA makes an exception to this rule, allowing certain confessions made to police officers to be admissible in evidence.
 The conditions for this exception to apply are that the police officer must be of the rank of Superintendent or higher; the confession must be recorded; the person making the confession must be cautioned that they are not bound to make the confession, and that it can be used against them in evidence.
 MCOCA further requires that the person making the confession statement should be produced before a judicial magistrate, who is to scrutinise the statement, and may hear any complaints about torture, following which the magistrate can order a medical examination if necessary.
 MCOCA does not specify a minimum period of time for the person to be produced before a magistrate, apart from specifying that it should be done "without unreasonable delay".
 MCOCA also makes confessions admissible not only against the person making them, but also against any co-conspirators, abettors, or others named by the person confession.